Thoracic Epidural Injection

 The shot may reduce swelling around the spinal nerve roots.
 It can help ease your pain in the area for weeks to months.

 Healthcare providers may sometimes use this type of shot to help find the source of back pain.
-In that case, you might receive a shot of pain medicine.
+In that case, you might get a shot of pain medicine.
 If you feel instant relief, it can help your healthcare provider confirm the source of your pain.

 What are the risks of a thoracic epidural injection?